FAReTek1/inflator/readme.md

 Inflator will avoid installing packages which have already been installed (same username, reponame and version).
 To override this, use the `-U` flag.

+> [!NOTE]
+> If you are a package developer using inflator, you can upload your gobos to GitHub.
+> Remember to provide `inflator.toml`.
+> Please also add the `inflated-goboscript` tag to your repository

 ### Syncing packages/gobos